Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Equidistribution and counting of crossratios

 with the standard conventions when one of the points is $\infty$.
 Adopting Ahlfors's terminology in the complex case, the {\em absolute crossratio} of four pairwise distinct points $a,b,c,d\in\PP_1(K_v)=K_v\cup\{\infty\}$ is

 with conventions analogous to the previous ones when one of the points is $\infty$.
-As in the classical case, the crossratio and the absolute crossratio are invariant under the diagonal projective action of $\GL_2(K_v)$ on the set of quadruples of pairwise distinct points in $\PP_1(K_v)$.
+As in the classical case, the crossratio and the absolute crossratio are invariant under the diagonal projective action of $\GL_2(K_v)$ on the set of quadruples of pairwise distinct points in $\PP_1(K_v)$.\footnote{The logarithm in base $q_v$ of this absolute crossratio is up to the order equal to the (logarithmic) crossratio $\ldbrack \cdot,\cdot,\cdot,\cdot\rdbrack$ introduced in Section \ref{subsec:trees}: More precisely, if $\xi_1,\xi_2,\xi_3,\xi_4$ are pairwise distinct points in the boundary of $\XX_v$, then